Mothers’ Union

 or email mu.coxheath@gmail.com

-Corporate Communion, 1st Thursday in the month at 10am, followed by coffee in Coxheath Café.
+Corporate Communion, 1st Thursday in the month at 10am in Holy Trinity Church, followed by coffee in Coxheath Café.

 Soup on Sunday dates